Willow Isle C’est la Vie (Skylar), a typical Lucas Terrier.

 Jaw

-The teeth should be strong, sound and regularly placed, gripping with a scissor-like action, the lower incisors close behind and just touching the upper.
+The teeth should be strong, sound and regularly placed, gripping with a level or scissor-like action, the lower incisors close behind and just touching the upper.
 Not to be overshot, undershot or wry.

 Neck